Gypsies, Tramps and Weed: Reception

 In its original American broadcast, "Gypsies, Tramps and Weed" was watched by approximately 22 million viewers.
 The episode received a 14.8 rating, according to Nielsen ratings, among viewers in the 18–49 demographic.
 It was Will & Grace's second-highest rating ever.
 The episode finished in fifth place in the weekly ratings for the week of November 13–19, 2000.
 Since airing, the episode received positive reviews.

 Steve Johnson of the Chicago Tribune in regard to Cher's appearance, said "she is put to grand comic use, showcasing the talents of [Sean] Hayes as the series continues to climb to the top tier of TV comedy."
 Liz Lucero of the Columbia Daily Spectator said that Cher's role was "small enough to still let the core characters shine", meanwhile Scott D. Pierce of the Deseret News said that Cher's guest spot "is also sort of a logical place" for her to make an appearance, "albeit in an odd sort of way."
 Pierce continued to report that Jack and Cher's scene at the end was a "hoot".
 Lisa de Moraes of The Washington Post said that the character Jack "did a better Cher than Cher did."
 The Orlando Sentinel's Hal Boedeker called Cher's cameo "amusing".

 Tom Shales of The Washington Post said, "There are a few laughs in Katie Palmer's script".
 Pierce was complimentary towards Camryn Manheim opining, "she does a delicious turn as a wacky psychic who's about as different from the character she plays on The Practice as you could imagine."
 Chicago Sun-Times' contributor Phil Rosenthal said that the "most interesting guest" on "Gypsies, Tramps and Weed" was Robert Romanus.

-The episode can be found on the Season 3 DVD set.
-However, like many of the episodes throughout the series, this episode is shown in its syndicated version.
-Several trims were made between the version that originally aired and the version contained on the U.S. and international releases.